Is There A Drug For Memory Loss? Evidence-Based Alzheimer's Treatment

 Preclinical Alzheimer’s disease:

-Preclinical Alzheimer’s is typically defined by early tau bundle and amyloid deposit development.
+Preclinical Alzheimer’s disease is typically defined by early tau bundle and amyloid deposit development.
 During this stage, individuals may begin to experience mild behavioral changes, such as increased apathy and irritability.

 • Poor judgment and decision-making